- Who might be interested in this program?

 How is the program staffed?

-At both centers, the ratio of direct support staff (Program Associates) to participants is 1:3 while in the facility.
+At both centers, the ratio of direct support staff (Program Associates) to participants is below the state requirement of 1:5 while in the facility.
 On community outings, the ratio is 1:1.
-Not included in the ratio, but available for support in Newark are two part time Program Associates, the Director of Medical Services & Quality Assurance(RN), the Program Manager and a bus driver.
-The Smyrna site has a Program Coordinator and a Program Specialist/Nurse.
+Not included in the ratio, Senior Team staff involved in direct participant support is the Director of Nursing, the Program Manager and a bus driver in New Castle.
+The Smyrna site has a Program Coordinator who is an LPN and also provides supervision of direct care staff.
 Both sites share the Executive Director, Assistant Executive Director and the Operations & Human Resources Manager.
-We subcontract for therapies.
+Therapies are subcontracted.

 Who manages and is responsible for the program?

-Why does the Board of Directors of C.E.R.T.S., Inc. believe the Adult Action Centers are needed?
+Why does the Board of Directors of C.E.R.T.S. believe the Adult Action Centers are needed?

-Activities and supports provided at the C.E.R.T.S., Inc., Adult Action Centers reflects the changing world of people with disabilities as explained below:
+Activities and supports provided at the C.E.R.T.S.
+Adult Action Centers reflects the changing world of people with disabilities as explained below:

 - Due to improved health care, people with severe disabilities are living longer.
 Nearby medical institutions like the A.I.
 DuPont/Nemours Hospital for Children and the Kennedy Kreeger Institute at Johns Hopkins Hospital are pioneers in developing therapies and medications designed specifically to counteract the traditional life-threatening ailments of medically fragile individuals.